RaimbekNusi/The-coin-game/README.md

 ## Problem description

 "Which hand" is a simple game of chance played by 2 people.
 The game is played in rounds, and the player who wins 3 rounds first wins the game.
 In each round, one player hides a coin in their palm and asks the other player to guess the correct hand (left or right hand).
 Then the other player makes a guess and if they get it right, they win a round.
 If they get it wrong, the other player wins the round.
 In this version of the game, player 1 always hides the coin and player 2 guesses it.
-For this question, write a program which does the following:

 - Prompt the first player to enter the hand where they want to hide the coin.
 The player must input "l" for left, or "r" for right in the console.
 - Prompt the second player to guess the hand where the coin is hidden.
 Just like the previous player, player 2 must input "l" for left, or "r" for right in the console.